-It’s the retirement savings conundrum: choosing the account where you’ll save for your future.
+It’s the retirement savings conundrum: choosing which account type you'll use to save for your future.
 If you’re weighing whether to pick an IRA vs. a 401(k), you have 2 strong choices.
 (But spoiler alert: The answer may be both!)

 Here’s what you need to know about the similarities and differences between 401(k)s and IRAs—plus tips to help you decide where to focus your savings.